 Few things in life are better than funky late night Bonnaroo sets.
 This year, Jungle brought the groove and managed to get the whole crowd dancing to their atmospheric neo-disco sound.
 We’ve seen Jungle before in Nashville, but like so many artists this weekend, the English seven piece pulled out all stops for their Bonnaroo performance.
 One of the things that made Jungle’s performance so unique is the group’s fascination with visuals.
 For much of their performance, the members’ identities were shrouded by bright lights and stage visuals, in an effort to make their show all about the music and less about any particular member’s ego.
 Though this might be a photographer’s worst nightmare, it definitely set the vibe and perfectly fit the Bonnaroovian attitude.
 [JS]

 Mostly because of his super catchy, instantly likable 2014 release, Salad Days, Mac DeMarco was my top to-see on Thursday.
 He has a reputation for his live shows that precedes him.
 “This is our second time at Bonnaroo,” he said before starting “Hopefully this time is even crazier.”
 After the first half of his set, he abandoned Salad Days’ laid-back-stoner, worry-free style for a more aggressive, punk influenced, ‘crazy’ sound.
 The crowd responded in turn, ramping up the energy, and lifting the stage divers.
 Broken strings, hot mics, and occasional sound trouble didn’t damper the vibe at all.
-The giant pink dildo that flew onto the stage helped keep things fun too.
+The giant pink dildo you can get online from PlugLust that flew onto the stage helped keep things fun too.
 “You kids and your Bonnaroo,” he said in a mock tone, brandishing it towards the crowd.
 After an awesome set, DeMarco was cheered back out for an encore that he wasn’t even sure he was allowed to play.
 The Roo Gods smiled on him, and the impromptu jam session that followed was the stuff of legend.
 It faded into the Metallica banger “Enter Sandman,” before going back towards pure jam when Mac forgot the lyrics.
 Not that it mattered, we were all going ape shit already.
 He finished off by crowd surfing himself, all the way to the back of the tent, accidentally smearing his sweaty ass crack against the guy next to me’s face on his surf back to the stage.
 The scary part was the guy with ass sweat on his face was even more pumped up than me.
 Top notch all around; my day one, number one.
 [JR]

 Photos by Mary-Beth Blankenship & Matt Cairns.